 Established in 1983, the Florida Museum of Natural History’s South Florida Program investigates, reports on, and conserves knowledge of the past environments and cultures of South Florida.

-Florida Museum research in South Florida addresses and informs issues of (1) the emergence of social and political complexity; (2) human interaction with the changing environment; (3) cultural genesis in the multi-ethnic, post-1492 New World.
+Florida Museum research in South Florida and surrounding regions addresses and informs issues of (1) human interaction with the changing environment; (2) the emergence of social and political complexity; (3) cultural genesis in the multi-ethnic, post-1492 New World.
 These projects offer information of interest not just to professional scholars, but also to the public, and are thus well suited to public programs and museum exhibits.

-The South Florida Program is directed by William Marquardt, Curator, assisted by Karen Walker, collections manager.
+The South Florida Archaeology and Ethnography Program is directed by Michelle LeFebvre, Assitant Curator, assisted by Karen Walker, collections manager.
 Collections curated under this program are archaeological (artifacts, specimens, and documents) and ethnographic (materials associated with the Seminole and Miccosukee Indian people).
-Marquardt and Walker are assisted by graduate students, undergraduate students, interns, and volunteers.
-Marquardt also directs the Randell Research Center, a research and education center located in Pineland, Florida, near Fort Myers.
+LeFebvre and Walker are assisted by graduate students, undergraduate students, interns, and volunteers.
+Walker also co-directs the Randell Research Center, a research and education center located in Pineland, Florida, near Fort Myers.

 This web site was originally compiled by William Marquardt, Curator Emeritus, with contributions from Karen Walker, Merald Clark, Ann Cordell, Pat Payne, Darcie MacMahon, and Jeff Gage.
 Ongoing website development is overseen by Michelle LeFebvre, Karen Walker, and Brittany Mistretta.